jrtabash/misc_puzzles/README.md

 # Misc Coding Puzzles
 Solutions to miscellaneous coding puzzles.

-All puzzle solutions in repo use static python typing, and have all been analyzed with mypy static type checker.

 Solved puzzles include:
 1. [Eight queens problem](eight_queens.py)
 2. [Generate primes up to N](generate_primes.py)